Mitigating Dataset Harms Requires Stewardship: Lessons from 1000 Papers: Derivatives raise new ethical questions

 \paragraph{Other post-processing.} Other derivatives neither repurpose the data for new applications nor contribute annotations.
 Rather, these derivatives are designed to aid the original task with more subtle modifications.
 Still, even minor modifications can raise ethical questions.
-For example, Datasheets for Datasets~\cite{datasheets} includes a question about the potential effects of preprocessing or cleaning.\footnote{The question, in full, is: “Is there anything about the composition of the dataset or the way it was collected and preprocessed/cleaned/labeled that might impact future uses?”} \begin{itemize} \item Five of 41 derivatives (each of MS-Celeb-1M) “clean” the original dataset, creating a more accurate set of images from the original, which is known to be noisy.
+Five of 41 derivatives (each of MS-Celeb-1M) “clean” the original dataset, creating a more accurate set of images from the original, which is known to be noisy.
 This process often reduces the number of images significantly, after which, we may be interested in the resulting composition.
-Does the cleaning process reduce the number of images of people of a particular demographic group, for example?
-Such a shift may impact the downstream performance of such a dataset. \item Five of 41 derivatives (each of LFW) align, crop, or frontalize images in the original dataset.
-Here, too, we may ask about how such techniques perform on different demographic groups. \end{itemize}
+For example, does the cleaning process reduce the number of images of people of a particular demographic group?
+Such a shift may impact the downstream performance of such a dataset.
+Five of 41 derivatives (each of LFW) align, crop, or frontalize images in the original dataset.
+Here, too, we may ask about how such techniques perform on different demographic groups.